Tarun-Kumar07/Tarun-Kumar07/README.md

 # Welcome

-I'm Tarun, a passionate software engineer with a keen interest in quantum computing.
-Excited to explore and learn along this fascinating journey!
+I'm Tarun, a Master's Student in Quantum Computing at Duke and an Ex-Software Engineer (ION Group)

 ## About Me